Download the user manual, read FAQs or contact us if you need more help.

 NOTE: The EXP jack is set up to use an Expression pedal by default.

-To set up your Strymon pedal to use a Favorite Switch, follow the steps below.
+To set up your Strymon pedal to use a TAP Favorite switch, follow the steps below.

 Your pedal has now been configured to use the Favorite Switch.